News3 min read

 How it fits in the market

-The 2026 Sierra's price increase means the SLT Crew Cab 4WD — the volume configuration — now starts around $57,000 before options, pulling it closer to the Ram 1500 Laramie and F-150 XLT Crew Cab at comparable configurations.
-The Ram 1500's coil-spring rear suspension and eTorque mild hybrid give it a ride and fuel-economy edge at similar pricing; the Sierra's Magnetic Ride Control (AT4X, Denali) closes the dynamic gap at the top of the range.
+Here's the practical impact of that price bump: the SLT Crew Cab 4WD — the configuration most people actually buy — now starts around $57,000 before options, which pulls it uncomfortably close to the Ram 1500 Laramie and F-150 XLT Crew Cab.
+I'll be honest about where that leaves the Sierra.
+The Ram's coil-spring rear suspension and eTorque mild hybrid give it a ride and efficiency edge at similar money, and the Sierra only really claws back the dynamic gap at the very top, where Magnetic Ride Control shows up on the AT4X and Denali.

 Current incentives